ussamazahid96/rosetta/README.md

 3. Run make rsync to copy generated files to the PYNQ board.
 You may have to edit the BOARD_URI variable in the Makefile to get this working.
 4. Open a PYNQ terminal via ssh, and cd into ~/rosetta
 5. Run sudo ./load_bitfile.sh to configure the FPGA with the bitfile
-6. Try pressing the the buttons (BTN0..3) on the PYNQ to control the LEDs (LD0..3)
-7. Run ./compile_sw.sh to compile the sample application
+6. Run ./compile_sw.sh to compile the sample application
-8. Run the sample application with sudo ./app
+7. Run the sample application with sudo ./app
-9. Enter two integers -- you should see their sum printed correctly, as computed by the FPGA accelerator.
+8. Enter two integers -- you should see their sum printed correctly, as computed by the FPGA accelerator.

 ## Under the Hood
 1. Have a look at the hardware description under the src/main/scala -- the accelerator definition is in Accelerator.scala, the "entry point" for code generation is in Main.scala, and the infrastructure (where the magic happens) is in Rosetta.scala